 Carbon nanotubes, grown by various methods, come in two basic varieties: single-walled and multiwalled (those with two or more walls).
 But double-walled tubes hold a special place in the hierarchy because, the researchers wrote, they behave somewhat like single-walled tubes but are stronger and better able to survive extreme conditions.

-The Rice team found there’s even more to them when they started looking at how the inner and outer walls match up using tubes with zigzag chirality.
+The Rice team found there was even more to them when they started looking at how the inner and outer walls matched up using tubes with zigzag chirality.
 Because the electrical properties of single-walled tubes depend on their chirality – the angles of their hexagonal arrangement of atoms – the researchers thought it would be interesting to learn more about those properties in double-walled tubes.